Last Resort Fire Department Museum

 On July 12th, 2008, in conjunction with the 2008 Pioneer Square Fire Festival, a new fire museum was created in Seattle when the Last Resort Fire Department moved a portion of its collection of apparatus and artifacts into Seattle Fire Department Headquarters in the heart of Seattle's Pioneer Square.
 The station, built in 1928, is a four-story, ten-bay facility, that for eighty years, had been the home of both Seattle Fire Department Headquarters and Fire Station #10.

-Although Engine 10, Ladder 1, HazMat-1 and Aid Car 5 have moved into their new facility just three blocks away, the old station remains Seattle Fire Department Headquarters and home for the on-duty deputy chief, his staffing assistant, and the office of the Chief of the Department, as well as the rest of the administrative staff.
+Although Engine 10, Ladder 1, HazMat-1 and Aid Car 5 have moved into their new facility just three blocks away, the old station remains Seattle Fire Department Headquarters and home for the on-duty deputy chief, the on-duty safety chief, and the office of the Chief of the Department, as well as the rest of the administrative staff.
 They remain on the upper floors and share a portion of the apparatus bays with the Last Resort Fire Department.

-In addition to two LRFD rigs, the display consists of six historic rigs belonging to the SFD.
+In addition to three LRFD rigs, the display consists of five historic rigs belonging to the SFD.
 Included is the "Sacramento" - an 1834 Hunneman end-stroke hand pumper, an 1899 American "Metropolitan" 1st size horse-drawn steamer, and a 1907 American LaFrance Metropolitan 2nd size steam pumper attached to a 1916 Seagrave 2-wheeled front-drive "K-tractor".
 Among the more "modern" rigs is a 1950 Kenworth 1500-GPM pumper and a 1958 Mack 1500-GPM pumper, each powered by a Hall-Scott engine.
-Rounding out the SFD's apparatus display is a 1940 Ford 500-GPM pumper that was acquired from a neighboring volunteer fire district through a 1954 annexation.

 Although much has been done to create this long-awaited fire museum in Seattle, like most museums, ours is a "work in progress".
 Future displays will include photos of the Great Seattle Fire of 1889 and the Frye Packing Plant fire of 1943, as well as those of other historic fires.
 One of the most significant fires in Seattle occurred on the night of May 20th, 1958, when the Seattle Cedar Lumber Manufacturing plant in Ballard went up in flames.
 Newspaper clippings, personal accounts and the official preliminary report of the fire, prepared by the Seattle Fire Chief, including alarm information and drawings of the fire scene are on display, as well as the actual alarm box #4316 that sat at the intersection of the fire location.